How to induce regularization in linear models: A guide to reparametrizing gradient flow: Reparametrizing gradient flow on generalized linear models (GLMs)

 Theorem \ref{thm:Convergence} \ref{thm:Convergence_v} now yields that $\underset{t \in [0,T)}{\sup} \| \w(\t) \|_2 < + \infty$.
 Thus, the first claim holds by Theorem \ref{thm:Convergence} \ref{thm:Convergence_iii} since $ \partial \wDomainRP = \emptyset $.
 To show the second claim we first note that as before we can argue that the (possibly extended) function $ \w \colon [0,\infty) \to \R^N $ has the property that $\underset{t \in [0,\infty)}{\sup} \| \w(\t) \|_2 < + \infty $.
 Then the claim follows from Theorem \ref{thm:Convergence} \ref{thm:Convergence_iv}.
 This concludes the proof. \end{proof}

 After having derived Corollaries \ref{cor:PolynomialRegularization} and \ref{cor:PolynomialRegularizationConvergenceRate}, which induce Theorem \ref{thm:PolynomialRegularizationIntroduction}, let us now turn to the analogous results for trigonometric reparametrizations as considered in Theorem \ref{thm:TrigonometricRegularizationIntroduction}.
-In contrast to Corollary \ref{cor:PolynomialRegularization}, we set the initialization magnitude $\alpha$ directly to zero in order to simplify the statement.
-In the polynomial case this was not possible since the origin is a saddle-point of the respective loss function.
+In contrast to Corollary \ref{cor:PolynomialRegularization}, we set the initialization magnitude $\alpha$ directly to zero in order to simplify the statement.\footnote{In the polynomial case this was not possible \revFinal{since Theorem~\ref{theorem:vector_IRERM} applies only to trajectories whose limit is a global minimizer of the loss.
+In the polynomial case, initializing exactly at a saddle point (e.g., $\wprod_0 = \mathbf{0}$) yields a stationary trajectory that does not converge to a global minimizer.}}

-\begin{corollary}[Trigonometric Regularization] Let $\w: [0,T) \to \mathbb{R}^N$ with $T \in \R_{>0} \cup \{+\infty\}$ be any solution to the differential equation \eqref{eq:gd_IRERM} in Definition \ref{definition:IRERM}, for $\A\in\mathbb{R}^{\M\times\N}$, $\y\in\mathbb{R}^{\M}$ with $\sigmaout \colon \R \to \R$ and $L \colon \R^\M \times \R^\M \to \R$ satisfying Assumptions \ref{as:A1} and \ref{as:A3}.
+\begin{corollary}[Trigonometric Regularization] Let $\w: [0,T) \to \mathbb{R}^N$ with $T \in \R_{>0} \cup \{+\infty\}$ be any solution to the differential equation \eqref{eq:gd_IRERM} in Definition \ref{definition:IRERM}, for $\A\in\mathbb{R}^{\M\times\N}$, $\y\in\mathbb{R}^{\M}$ with $\sigmaout \colon \R \to \R$ and $L \colon \R^\M \times \R^\M \to \R$ satisfying \revFinal{Assumptions \ref{as:A1}, \ref{as:A3}, and \ref{as:B2}}.
 Then, the following statements hold:

 \begin{enumerate}[label=(\roman*)] \item For $\sigmainn(\z) = \sinh(\z)$ and $\wprod_0 = \sigmainn(\w_0) = \0$, we have that if $\wprodT := \lim_{\t \to T} \sigmainn(\w(\t))$ with $\LossM(\wprodT) = 0$ exists, then